 Pattern - Constant Companion

 A simple knit, the Constant Companion cardigan knits up quickly and is both an enjoyable knit for seasoned knitters and also a great introduction to Fair Isle knitting for beginners.
+Susan was inspired to recreate a favourite cardigan that she has worn for many years.
+Constant Companion is the result.
+The simple elegant shape and beautiful yoke make this a cardigan you will reach for again and again.

 The cardigan is knitted in one piece from the bottom up, and is written to be worked back and forth until it is joined together into the round to knit the Fair Isle yoke.
 At this point a small steek section is worked and serves as a great starting point for anyone scared of steeking.
 For more experienced knitters it is simple to work the steek from commencement of the body to avoid purl rows if preferred.